SergejJurecko/wxbuild-rs/README.md

 Environment variables:
-WX_CONFIG - path to wx-config script, if not set it will require wx-config to be present in $PATH
+WX_CONFIG - path to wx-config script, if not set it will require wx-config to be present in $PATH WX_DIR - on windows, path to wxWidgets folder.
+It assumes it was compiled static for x64 with VC.